haulin/necronomini/notes.md

   - double the amount of your weakest stat (AP, ED, taint, poison, life, ...)
   - card that allows to use an ability. different characters can have several different ones.
   - overdraw 3 cards, discard 3 cards, play another card
+  - card that returns to your hand after play once
   - steal opponent's top-deck card, play it or discard it
   - force opponent to play a certain type of card
   - force opponent to show their hand and discard a specific card